 In general, idle time can occur either at the beginning of job or at the end of sequence of jobs.
-In manufacturing organizations, idle times can be used to do other jobs like maintenance, dismantling or setting up of other equipment.
+In manufacturing organisations, idle times can be used to do other jobs like maintenance, dismantling or setting up of other equipment.

-Sequencing problems involves the determination of an optimal order or sequence of performing a series jobs by number of facilities (that are arranged in specific order) so as to optimize the total time or cost.
+Sequencing problems involves the determination of an optimal order or sequence of performing a series jobs by number of facilities (that are arranged in specific order) so as to optimise the total time or cost.
 Sequencing problems can be classified into two groups.
 The first group involves n different jobs to be performed, and these jobs require processing on some or all of m different types of machines.
 The order in which these machines are to be used for processing each job (for example, each job is to be processed first on machine A, then B, and thereafter on C i.e., in the order ABC) is given.

-Scheduling, which occurs in every organisation, refers to establishing the timing of the use of equipment, facilities and human activities in an organization and so it deals with the timing of operations.
+Scheduling, which occurs in every organisation, refers to establishing the timing of the use of equipment, facilities and human activities in an organisation and so it deals with the timing of operations.
 Scheduling technique depends on the volume of system output, the nature of operations and the overall complexity of jobs.
 The complexity of operation varies under two situations, namely, Flow Shop system and Job Shop system.
 Flow Shop is a high volume system while Job Shop is a low volume system.
 Lading refers to assignment of jobs to work centres.
 The two main methods that can be used to assign jobs to work centres are used of Gant chart and Assignment Method.
 Job sequencing refers to the order in which jobs should be processed at each work station.

-- Explain the following concepts (a) Scheduling (b) Flow shop (c)Job shop(d) Sequencing - > Describe two main methods used to assign jobs to work centres - ➤ Define the following (a) Average flow time (b) Average number of jobs in the system (c) Utilization - > State the priority rules for sequencing
+- 1. Explain the following concepts (a) Scheduling (b) Flow shop (c)Job shop(d) Sequencing. - 2.
+Describe two main methods used to assign jobs to work centres. - 3.
+Define the following (a) Average flow time (b) Average number of jobs in the system (c) Utilisation. - 4.
+State the priority rules for sequencing.

-- Adebayo, O.A., Ojo, O., and Obamire, J.K.
+- Adebayo, O.A., Ojo, O. & Obamire, J.K.
 (2006).
-Operations Research in Decision Analysis, Lagos: Pumark Nigeria Limited. - Denardo, Eric V. (2002).
-The Schience of Decision making: A Problem-Based Approach Using Excel.
-New York: John Wiley. - Gupta, P.K., and Hira, D.S.
-(2012) Operations Research, New Delhi: S. Chand & Company. - Kingsley, U.U (2014).
-Analysis for Business Decision, National Open University of Nigeria.
+Operations Research in Decision Analysis.
+Lagos: Pumark Nigeria Limited. - Denardo, E. V. (2002).
+The Science of Decision Making: A Problem-Based Approach Using Excel.
+New York: John Wiley. - Gupta, P.K. & Hira, D.S.
+(2012).
+Operations Research.
+New Delhi: S. Chand & Company.

-UNIT 14: GAMES THEORY
+UNIT 2 GAMES THEORY

 - 1.0 Introduction

-- 2.0 Objection
+- 2.0 Objectives

 - 3.0 Main Content

-- 3.1 Decision making
+- 3.1 Decision Making

 - 3.2 Description of a Game

 - 3.3 Some Important Definitions in Games Theory

 - 3.4 Assumptions Made in Games Theory

 - 3.5 Description and Types of Games

 - 3.5.1 Two-Person Zero-Sum Game

 - 3.5.2 Pure Strategies

 - 3.5.3 Dominating Strategies

 - 3.5.4 Mixed Strategies

 - 3.5.5 Optimal Strategies in 2 X 2 Matrix Game

 - 3.5.6 Equilibrium Pairs

 - 3.5.7 Optimal Strategies in 2 X N Matrix Game

-- 3.5.8 Optimal Strategies for M X 2 Zero Sum Games
+- 3.5.8 Optimal Strategies for M X 2 Zero-Sum Games

 - 4.0 Conclusion

 - 5.0 Summary

-- 6.0 Tutor Marked Assignment
+- 6.0 Tutor-Marked Assignment

-- 7.0 References
+- 7.0 References/Further Reading

 The theory of games (or game theory or competitive strategies) is a mathematical theory that deals with the general features of competitive situations.
 This theory is helpful when two or more individuals or organisations with conflicting objectives try to make decisions.
-In such a situation, a decision made by on person affects the decision made by one or more of the remaining decision makers, and the final outcome depend depends upon the decision of all the parties.
-(Gupta and Hira, 2012)
+In such a situation, a decision made by one person affects the decision made by one or more of the remaining decision makers, and the final outcome depend depends upon the decision of all the parties (Gupta and Hira, 2012).